-- The MEPS option is likely to be effective in meeting all the stated objectives. - None of the other alternatives examined appear as effective in meeting all objectives.
-Some would be completely ineffective with regard to some objectives and some do not have industry support. - Given that the proposal for MEPS has been in the public domain since October 2004 and the Australian Standard was published and released in December 2008, the program could be implemented in 2009.
+- The MEPS option is likely to be effective in meeting all the stated objectives. - None of the non-MEPS alternatives examined appear as effective in meeting all objectives.
+Some would be completely ineffective with regard to some objectives and some do not have industry support. - Given that the proposal for MEPS has been in the public domain since October 2004 and the Australian Standard will be published in 2007, the program could be implemented in 2008.

-7.2 Recommendations
+7.2 Recommendations (Draft)